M1gael/secure-notes-passwords-manager/README.md

-# secure-notes-passwords-manager
+# Secure Notes
-A secure notes and password manager that uses encryption to securely store data .
+A secure notes app that uses encryption to securely store data .
 Written in Java.

+# Work In Progress